shivamgajjar227/welcome_letter_automation/README.md

-gi# Welcome Letter Automation – Headless Runner Platform
+# Welcome Letter Automation – Headless Runner Platform

 This repository automates the Monday → PR Site → QuickCap workflow using headless Selenium, Celery task orchestration, and a FastAPI management API.
 The current production-ready path focuses on the Monday ingestion stage, with PR Site and QuickCap scaffolds in place for future expansion.